SoftChef/oobe/readme.md

 ## Use oobe

-We can use oobe make same effect:
+We can use oobe to achieve the same effect:

 ```js
 // profile.js